 Award of contract

-Date of conclusion of the contract: 2021-09-07 📅
+Date of contract conclusion: 2021-09-07 📅

 Name: Gemserv Ireland Limited